mrbravogil/Rotten-Tomatoes-Clone/README.md

 # 🍅 Rotten Tomatoes Clone

 A web application built with **React + Vite + Tailwind CSS**, with frontend data storage to display popular movies and streaming TV shows.
+Optionally, it can be integrated with a backend using Node.js, Express, Prisma, and MySQL to manage a custom database from the server.

 ## Tech Stack